 If you’re not in a hurry to promote a certain product before its official launch (or just after its release), you may want to leave out deadlines from your request.
 Just let influencers promote your product or brand naturally, at their own pace.
 This usually creates more natural posts that don’t feel like advertising at all.

 Influencers can spread the word about your brand in many ways.
 A simple photo of them using your product is often enough.
 But while you may give influencers some ideas on how to endorse your product, you don’t want to force anything on them or limit their creativity.
-Giving them too many requirements or usage instructions can have this effect on them.
+Giving them too many requirements or usage instructions can have negative results.

-Social media users react best to micro influencers who naturally integrate brands into their content stream.
+Social media users react best to micro-influencers who naturally integrate brands into their content stream.
 This means fitting the product into their usual content, rather than going out of the way to promote the product.
 Remember that influencer marketing isn’t advertising.
-It’s more like an organic process, and this means that a simple mention of your brand with a relevant hashtag is precisely what you need.
+It’s more like an organic process, much like organic SEO, and this means that a simple mention of your brand with a relevant hashtag is precisely what you need.

 One recommendation like that can pique curiosity and encourage people to try your brand more than a lengthy review or a long influencer monologue about how awesome your product is.